ai2lifescience/sars2_surveillance/README.md

 snakemake -j 5 --use-conda
 ```
 - `j`: the number of jobs to run in parallel
-- The first run will create an anonymous conda environment, which includes all the software needed according to `envs/surveillance.yaml`.
-So you don't need any prepared environment.
+- The first run will create two anonymous conda environments, one of which includes softwares in `envs/surveillance.yaml`, the other includes softwares in `envs/jupyter.yaml`.
+So you don't need any prepared environment
-- The anonymous conda environment can be found by `conda env list`
+- The anonymous conda environments can be found by `conda env list`
 - The output of test data will be in `test/output`
 4. If you want to run on a computation server
 - For `slurm` system, to assign 4g memory for each CPU and run on `compute` partition, use